wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ### Removal via Authenticated Session

 Suppose your server uses an authenticated session for keeping the users logged in.
 In that case, you can combine the previous method with calling your proprietary endpoint to remove activation for the currently logged-in user.
 The advantage of this method is that activation does not remain active on the server.
-The issue is that user has to be logged in (the session must be active and must have activation ID stored) and that you have to publish your own method for the purpose of this use case.
+The issue is that the user has to be logged in (the session must be active and must have activation ID stored) and that you have to publish your own method to handle this use case.

 The code for this activation removal method is as follows: